Fawwaz71/FP-Graph-Theory-Group-4/README.md

 | **Taxi 2** | 6 | 5 | 8 |
 | **Taxi 3** | 9 | 2 | 6 |

-#### 4.1 The "Greedy" Pitfall vs. Global Optimization
+#### 4.1 The Greedy vs. optimize

-A simple "greedy" approach might immediately assign **Taxi 1 to Customer 3** because the cost (3) is the lowest in the first row.
-However, this might force Taxi 2 and Taxi 3 into highly inefficient routes (e.g., forcing Taxi 3 to take a route costing 9).
+A simple greedy approach might immediately assign Taxi 1 to Customer 3 because the cost (3) is the lowest in the first row.
+This might force Taxi 2 and Taxi 3 into highly inefficient routes.
 The Hungarian Algorithm evaluates the matrix holistically.
 By processing the reductions, it identifies assignments that might look sub-optimal individually but result in the lowest **total** system cost.

 ### 5. Code